sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/verses/parapariya.md

 <div class="english">

-> That’s why they inspired confidence\
+> That's why they inspired confidence\
 > In their movements eating and practice\
 > Their deportment was as smooth\
 > As a stream of oil